Adam-Palacz/crypto_ml/README.md

 App also allow to simulate trading based on predicted moves.\
 Application functions are made available in API form using the Flask library

-Research for this application is presented in Jupyter-Nootebook file crypto_ml.ipynb
+Research for this application is presented in Jupyter-Notebook file crypto_ml.ipynb

+* NOTE: The latest changes are in the jupyter notebook and have not yet been applied to the main application

 # API
 App is using Binance Exchange API.
 All functions are availbe on https://github.com/binance/binance-spot-api-docs/blob/master/rest-api.md, but in this application we use only two